Nati-12/Auction02/README.md

  ```
 mongod --dbpath=.
 ```
+For ancient operation systems / mongoDB versions switch to simple storage engine adding "--storageEngine=mmapv1" to command line call.
 MongoDB should start and listens for connections on default port 27017.

 * Switch to "your_project_folder/auction-rest-server" folder and run